aybehrouz/argennon/gfm/avm.md

 ### Memory Dependency Graph

-Every block of the Algorand blockchain contains a list of transactions.
+Every block of the Argennon blockchain contains a list of transactions.
 This list is an ordered list and the effect of its contained transactions must be applied to the AVM state sequentially as they appear in the ordered list.
 The ordering of transactions in a block is solely chosen by the block proposer.